alexgeraldlee/stat159-fall2016-project1/paper/sections/02-discussion.md

 acts as a storage area for the project so that the instructors can view the files in my "submission", and also serves as an online repository to save my progress should anything happen to my local files.

+GitHub is largely accessed through the site, github.com.

 ##What is Pandoc?